 Everyone at Charles Darwin School should feel safe and free from intimidation.
 Bullying can be verbal, physical or mental but takes place over time.
 Increasingly, bullying in society is taking place via the internet, via social media and mobile phone apps.
 Good relationships between students and staff are essential.
 Students will only speak to staff if there is mutual trust and respect.
 All complaints about bullying are followed up.
 Students are encouraged to accept that "telling" is part of the school culture.
 A copy of the school's Anti-Bullying Policy, annually reviewed by Year 8 Student Voice, is on the school website: www.cdarwin.com/key information/policies.
-From September 2024, we aim to provide an electronic method of reporting bullying and a new peer support lunchtime provision.
+During the 2024/25 academic year, an Anti Bullying Charter was created alongside an electronic method to report bullying (see website).

 We train some students to be "peer mentors" to Year 7; mentors have undergone peer mentoring training.
 Mrs Lorraine King, the school's Lead Counsellor, supervises this team.
 Please contact her at the school if you feel your son/daughter would benefit from this extra support or if you would like to know more about what it entails.
 Mrs King is also able to offer professional counselling, 1-to-1 or in groups, and manages a team of volunteer counsellors who, between them, offer support for anxiety, stress, self-esteem issues, self-harm, bereavement and anger management.
+We also have a school therapy dog called Ted.
 Referrals can be made via the Pastoral Team if you feel your child would benefit.
 Drop in sessions are available before school and after on certain days of the week.